aybkao/mvp-starter/_PRESS-RELEASE.md

 ## Summary ##

-  > For xkcd fans we all have the one xkcd comic at the tip of our tongue but we don't know how to find it.
+  > As xkcd fans we all have the one xkcd comic at the tip of our tongue but we don't know how to find it.
 This app helps!

 ## Problem ##
   > Describe the problem your product solves.